ethereum/EIPs/EIPS/eip-walletstore.md

 ## Rationale

-A standard for walletstores, similar to that for keystores, provides a higher level of compatability between wallets and allows for simpler wallet and key interchange between them.
+A standard for walletstores, similar to that for keystores, provides a higher level of compatibility between wallets and allows for simpler wallet and key interchange between them.

 ## Test Cases